cloudfoundry/stratos/TESTING.md

 - **Browsers**: Chromium, Firefox, WebKit
 - **Note**: ⚠️ E2E tests MUST NOT be run by Vitest!

+#### Dependent Tests

+Most e2e specs are self-contained and can run in any order, in parallel, across any subset of groups. `e2e/tests/dependent/` is the exception: it holds specs that mutate shared state other specs rely on — today, that's the endpoint registry (`clearAllEndpoints` / `removeEndpoint`).
+A spec in this group leaves that shared state in a different condition than it found it, so it must run after everything else, not alongside it.

+`scripts/e2e-run.mjs` enforces this automatically: whenever a selection (tier, group, impact scan, or explicit file list) includes both `dependent/` and non-`dependent/` specs, the runner splits it into two passes — everything else first, `dependent/` last — regardless of how the selection was built.
+A selection touching only one side still runs as a single pass.

+This exists because of a measured failure: in a full run, a failed endpoint-registry restore in `endpoints.spec.ts` cascaded into roughly 200 downstream failures ("No CF endpoint found") in specs that assumed a registered CF endpoint.
+Running `dependent/` last, in its own pass, contains that blast radius instead of poisoning the rest of the suite.

+New specs belong in `dependent/` if they mutate state other specs depend on (endpoint registrations, shared orgs/spaces, etc.) and don't clean up reliably enough to run interleaved with the parallel pool.
+Everything else stays in its existing group directory.

 ---

 ## Running Tests